marcusoftnet/marcusoftnet.github.io/_posts/2015-10-22-new-pluralsight-course-npm-as-a-build-tool.md

 author: "Marcus Hammarberg"
 date: 2015-10-22 10:26:49
 tags:
- - NodeJs
+ - Node
  - Javascript
 ---

 I've just (October 21 2015) got news that my latest course for [PluralSight](http://www.pluralsight.com/) is published.

 [Find it here](http://www.pluralsight.com/courses/npm-build-tool-introduction).

 This time I took the opportunity to put together a course on using npm (Node Package Manager) as a build tool.
 I think it makes for a very lightweight and flexible option for any JavaScript (or front-end heavy btw) project.

 As you might know I've written a couple of posts on the topic: